vinodchauhan1992/vc_web_components/docs/aboutProject.md

 This is a React project with [Next.js](https://nextjs.org) framework bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 [PrimeReact](https://primereact.org/installation/) framework is used for only for providing nice look and implementing menu in less time.
 The port for local development is `6001`.
 You can change the port you want in `scripts` in `package.json` file.

+## GitHub Repo Of Project

+You can find the project [Here](https://github.com/vinodchauhan1992/vc_web_components).
+Clone the project using https

 ## Getting Started

 First, install the packages: